lubhub612/myvccwallet/README.md

 # myvccwallet

-MyVccWallet is a client-side browser-based wallet for Hush.
+MyVccWallet is a client-side browser-based wallet for Vcoin.

 This project is a port of MyZenWallet https://github.com/ZencashOfficial/myzenwallet which was inspired by MyEtherWallet.